-Apple Music is a “premium” subscription streaming service with two principal price tiers: $9.99 per month for individual subscription and $14.99 for family subscriptions (up to 6 accounts)
+Apple Music is a “premium” subscription streaming service with three principal price tiers: $9.99 per month for individual subscriptions and $14.99 for family subscriptions (up to 6 accounts).

 How is Apple Music different from other streaming stores?

-Unlike many streaming stores, Apple Music does not include a “free” ad-supported tier, where users do not pay for the service but are instead served advertising.
-After an initial 3 month free trial , which users will only be able to access after providing credit card information, Apple Music will be only be available to paying subscribers.
+Unlike many streaming stores, Apple Music does not include a “free” ad-supported tier, where users do not pay for the service but are instead shown ads.
+After an initial 1-month free trial, which users will only be able to access after providing credit card information, Apple Music will only be available to paying subscribers.

 Go Live Time